davetechcode/HomePetCare/README.md

 # HomePetCare
-Welcome to our Web App project maked in visual studio code with c# languaje, html, css, and js.
+Welcome to our Web App project maked in visual studio code with c#, html, css, and js.
+Not active, now archived.